ujadh/analogclock/README.md

 **Industry Impact:**

-WIMMA Lab, fueled by CodeMinds' forum service, emerges as an industry leader, setting the standard for effective online collaboration and learning.
+Wimma Capstone, fueled by CodeMinds' forum service, emerges as an industry leader, setting the standard for effective online collaboration and learning.
 The collaborative effort showcases the potential of tailored solutions in the competitive and dynamic educational technology industry.

 **Conclusion:**

-The Forum Service for WIMMA Lab represents a milestone in delivering a customized solution that meets the specific needs of an educational project.
-This product not only enhances the learning experience for WIMMA Lab users but also positions both CodeMinds and WIMMA Lab as innovators in the field of remote education.
+The Forum Service for Wimma Capstone represents a milestone in delivering a customized solution that meets the specific needs of an educational project.
+This product not only enhances the learning experience for Wimma Capstone users but also positions both CodeMinds and Wimma Capstone as innovators in the field of remote education.

 ## Focus Group